microcks/microcks.io/content/documentation/guides/administration/organizing-repository.md

 ## Overview

-This guide walks through the different techniques for organinzing your API & Services repository content in Microcks.
-As you import more and more artifacts into Microcks, it can be come difficult to find the API you're looking for!
+This guide walks through the different techniques for organizing your API & Services repository content in Microcks.
+As you import more and more artifacts into Microcks, it can become difficult to find the API you're looking for!
 Microcks proposes handling by putting `labels` 🏷️ on **APIs & Services** or **Importer Jobs** of your repository.
 Labels are a very flexible way to map your own organizational structures with loose coupling.

-This guide will show **3 techniques** that are using labels to enhance the organization of your repository.
-These techniques are progressive and you decide applying the first one without pursuing on others.
-However, applying the third ones requires to have adopted the previous ones.
+This guide will show **3 techniques** that use labels to enhance the organization of your repository.
+These techniques are progressive, and you apply the first one without pursuing the others.
+However, applying the third ones requires having adopted the previous ones.

-1️⃣ We will **apply labels** labels to different objects in order to add categorization informations,
+1️⃣ We will **apply labels** labels to different objects in order to add categorization information,

-2️⃣ From there, we can then **define a master filter** for our repository, choosing a discriminetion criterion,
+2️⃣ From there, we can then **define a master filter** for our repository, choosing a discrimination criterion,

-3️⃣ From tehre, we can also **segment the management permsissions** to different users.
+3️⃣ From there, we can also **segment the management permissions** to different users.

 > 🚨 **Prerequisites**
 >
-> Labels setup and management require changing its configuration and accessing it with the `manager` or `admin` role.
-Be sure to be able to have access or ask some help to your admin.
+> Labels setup and management require changing the configuration and accessing it with the `manager` or `admin` role.
+Be sure to have access or ask your admin for help.

 Let’s jump in! 🏂

 ## 1. Applying labels

-Generally speaking, `labels` 🏷️  are key/value pairs that are attached to objects, such as **APIs & Services** or **Importer Jobs**.
-Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to your business or organization, but do not directly imply semantics to the core system.
+Generally speaking, `labels` 🏷️  are key/value pairs attached to objects, such as **APIs & Services** or **Importer Jobs**.
+Labels are intended to specify the identifying attributes of objects that are meaningful and relevant to your business or organization, but do not directly imply semantics to the core system.

 Some example labels that may suit your classification needs:

-* `domain` may represent the business or application domain this API belongs to.
+* `domain` may represent the business or application domain to which the API belongs.
 Example values: `customer`, `finance`, `sales`, `shipping` ...
-* `status` may represent the status of the API in the lifecycle.
+* `status` may represent the API's status in the lifecycle.
 Example values: `wip`, `preview`, `GA`, `deprecated`, `retired` ...
 * `type` or `pattern` may represent the pattern involved in the API implementation.
 Example values: `proxy`, `composition`, `assembly` ...
 * `team` may represent the owner team for this API.
 Example values: `team-A`, `team-B` ...

-Labels can be attached at creation time and subsequently added and modified at any time.
+Labels can be attached at creation time and subsequently added to and modified at any time.
 Each APIs & Services can have a set of key/value labels defined and each key must be unique for a given object.

 When accessing API details, labels are displayed with global metadata at the top level with the **Manage labels...** link: